 - FEYNMAN, Richard Phillips, Robert B. LEIGHTON and Matthew L. SANDS.
 Feynmanove prednášky z fyziky.
 2. vyd.
 Bratislava: Alfa, 1986.
 451 s. info

 - Teaching methods

 - Lectures: theoretical explanation of basic concepts and laws of mechanics, combined with demonstration experiments accompanied by correct physical interpretation.
-The lectures will be live-streamed at the time given in the university timetable with possible student interaction and simultaneously recorded and saved into the MU information system.
+The lectures will be held at the time given in the university timetable with possible student interaction, alternatively a recorded version or live-streamed version may be available in the MU information system.
 Consultative exercises: solving problems for understanding of basic concepts and laws, contains also more complex problems.
 The exercise class will be live-streamed at the time given in the university timetable with possible student lecturer interaction.
 Prerecorded solutions to sample problems are available in the information system.

 - Assessment methods

-- Teaching: lectures, exercises Understanding of problems is tested in every exercise by written test.
-The test i classified and the classification is taken into account in the resulting classification of the exam.
+- Teaching: lectures, exercises Understanding of problems is tested after each exercise class by online written test.
+The test is classified and the classification is taken into account in the resulting classification of the exam.
 Exam: written test (two parts: (a) solving problems, (b) test) and oral exam.

 - Language of instruction

 - Further comments (probably available only in Czech)